benpaddlejones/Raspberry_HDMI_Tester/README.md

 - Long-term reliability testing
 - Production line quality assurance

-### 🔧 Diagnostics - Troubleshooting & Support
+### 🔧 Diagnostics - Issue Reporting & Troubleshooting
-**What it does**: Captures complete system state for issue resolution
+**What it does**: Captures system information for debugging hardware compatibility issues
-- ✅ **Auto-saves to USB**: Plug in a USB drive for instant log export
+- ✅ **Auto-saves to USB**: Plug in a USB drive for instant diagnostic export
-- ✅ **Comprehensive Logs**: System info, HDMI config, audio devices, boot logs
+- ✅ **System Details**: Raspberry Pi model, HDMI config, audio devices, boot logs
-- ✅ **GitHub Integration**: Easy issue reporting with diagnostic bundle
+- ✅ **GitHub Issues**: Use diagnostics when reporting bugs or compatibility problems
 - ✅ **Debug Mode**: Enable verbose logging for detailed troubleshooting

-**Use cases**:
+**When to use**:
+- Experiencing issues with the HDMI Tester not working properly
+- Need to report a bug or hardware compatibility issue on GitHub
-- Troubleshooting HDMI issues
+- Troubleshooting why tests aren't running as expected
-- Technical support documentation
-- Issue reporting to manufacturers
-- Field service diagnostics
+- Developer requested diagnostic information for issue resolution

+**Note**: This is not a general HDMI testing tool - it's specifically for debugging this application and Raspberry Pi hardware compatibility.

 ## Use Cases